 - ">115%" for LTV ratios greater than 115 percent.

-- A cash adjustor applies to all fixed-rate Relief Refinance Mortgages with LTV ratios greater than 125 percent that are sold to Freddie Mac for cash.
-The current cash adjustor for Relief Refinance Mortgages is zero basis points.
+- A cash adjustor applies to all fixed-rate Relief Refinance Mortgages with LTV ratios greater than 105 percent that are sold to Freddie Mac for cash.
 The cash adjustor will be reflected in the cash pricing shown in the selling system once the Seller allocates mortgages to the contract.

-- To obtain the cash adjustor value prior to taking out a commitment in the selling system, you may call 800-FREDDIE, enter your Seller/Servicer number, and select "delivery."
+- To obtain the cash adjustor value for a mortgage prior to taking out a commitment in the selling system, review the matrix, Cash Adjustor for Relief Refinance Mortgages, available on the selling system welcome page.

 |Securities and Pooling Requirements

 - All current pooling requirements apply including the specific requirements for super conforming mortgages.

 - Fixed-rate and adjustable-rate Relief Refinance Mortgages with LTV ratios less than or equal to 105 percent may be pooled with other mortgages without additional pooling requirements.